 Trusts may also hold title to real estate.
 There are two parties to a trust relationship.
 The trustee is responsible for managing the property for the benefit of the beneficiary.
 Normally, the trustee will sign the deed and other documents on behalf of the trust.
-Title to the trust property may be held in the name of the trustee.
+Title to the trust property may be held in the name of the trust or in the name of the trustee.
 If title to the trust is in the name of the trustee, the trustee is said to have legal title but the beneficiary has equitable title.